ORSERDU logo

 0.30 (0.14-0.60)

-Exploratory post hoc analysis: mPFS in subgroups of patients with ESR1-mutated tumors and prior ET + CDK4/6i for ≥12 months
+In an exploratory post hoc analysis In the 39% of patients with both ESR1m and PIK3CAm and prior ET + CDK4/6i for ≥12 months†

-AI, aromatase inhibitor; CDK4/6i, cyclin-dependent kinase 4/6 inhibitor; CI, confidence interval; ESR1, estrogen receptor 1; ESR1m, estrogen receptor 1 mutation; ET, endocrine therapy; HER2, human epidermal growth factor receptor 2; HR, hazard ratio; IHC, immunohistochemistry; ISH, in situ hybridization; mPFS, median progression-free survival; NE, not estimable; PIK3CA, phosphatidylinositol-4,5-bisphosphate 3-kinase catalytic subunit alpha; PIK3CAm, PIK3CA mutation; TP53, tumor protein 53; TP53m, TP53 mutation.
+AI, aromatase inhibitor; CDK4/6i, cyclin-dependent kinase 4/6 inhibitor; CI, confidence interval; ESR1, estrogen receptor 1; ESR1m, estrogen receptor 1 mutation; ET, endocrine therapy; HER2, human epidermal growth factor receptor 2; HR, hazard ratio; IHC, immunohistochemistry; ISH, in situ hybridization; mPFS, median progression-free survival; PI3K, phosphoinositide 3-kinase; PIK3CA, phosphatidylinositol-4,5-bisphosphate 3-kinase catalytic subunit alpha; PIK3CAm, PIK3CA mutation.

-Results of this exploratory post hoc analysis are descriptive but not conclusive of efficacy, are not controlled for type 1 error, and require cautious interpretation.
+Results of exploratory post hoc analyses are descriptive but not conclusive of efficacy, are not controlled for type 1 error, and require cautious interpretation.
 Small patient numbers can be a limitation of subgroup analyses and could represent chance findings.

 Exploratory post hoc analysis: mPFS in patients with prior chemotherapy